-North Village Town Center
+North Village

 At the major crossroads of Highway 40 and Highway 32, growth is anticipated to exceed many other areas of Heber due to the numerous developments occurring in both Summit and Wasatch Counties, including evolving ski resort destinations.
-This crossroads is logically one of the areas to receive much development pressure and will likely include major commercial and hospitality uses, paired with compact residential neighborhoods.
-Trail connections to the mountains and the planned lake-to-lake trail will be paramount.
+This crossroads is logically one of the areas to receive much development pressure and will likely include major commercial, recreational, and hospitality uses, paired with compact mixed housing in adjacent residential neighborhoods (NOS).
+Trail connections to the mountains, along the canals, in the scenic buffer, and the planned lake-to-lake trail will be paramount.